AlexGao200/RoeAIAssignment/README.txt

 For the bonus questions, I would Django Channels to create a WebSocket consumer that handles chat messages.
 For production deployment, the plan is to deploy on AWS and use mongodb to store the videos and use Elasticsearch for vector store and semantic search, with a potential upgrade to use Azure Video Indexer if the budget allows.

-##Running project with Docker Compose:
+## Running project with Docker Compose:
 docker compose up --build
-The backend should be accessible on http://localhost:8000 and the frontend on http://localhost:3000.
+The backend will be accessible on http://localhost:8000 and the frontend on http://localhost:3000.